Professor and Editor of Renascence: Essays on Values in Literature. Renaissance Literature; Shakespeare.

 My research and teaching interests cover a wide range of authors, genres, and ideas from sixteenth and seventeenth-century England.
-In my research, I have devoted my efforts to the Renaissance English sense of the past and more recently to the theological questions that separated Protestants and Catholics.
-My book Roman Invasions: The British History, Protestant Anti-Romanism, and the Historical Imagination in England 1530-1660 (Newark 2002) explores the connection between these two areas, by tracing the link between an attraction to medieval historiography and a growing Protestant nationalism.
+My earlier research concerned the Renaissance English sense of the past and the theological questions that separated Protestants and Catholics.
+My book Roman Invasions: The British History, Protestant Anti-Romanism, and the Historical Imagination in England 1530-1660 (University of Delaware Press, 2002) explores the connection between these two areas, by tracing the link between an attraction to medieval historiography and a growing Protestant nationalism.
 In this project I was able to combine a general interest in the ways the Renaissance holds onto and departs from its medieval heritage with a focus on literary issues such as the development of historical drama and epic, and the thinking of such writers as Spenser, Shakespeare, and Milton.
+My second book, Hamlet, Protestantism, and the Mourning of Contingency: Not To Be (Ashgate, 2006), deals with how religious controversies of the time, especially regarding Calvinistic Protestantism, tell on Shakespeare’s enormously complicated play.
+More recently, I have been investigating how theology and history, but also rhetoric, logic, humors psychology, and astrology, informed concepts of personhood and the dramatic portrayal of specific persons.
+This effort has culminated in my third book, Character and the Individual Personality in English Renaissance Drama: Tragedy, History, Tragicomedy (University of Delaware Press/Rowman & Littlefield, 2014).

 "'Duke Byron Flows with Adust and Melancholy Choler': General and Special Character in Chapman's Byron Plays," Studies in Philology 108 (2011): 345-78.